hellerve/blog/wip/Scheme_Macros_IV:_Deconstructing_Classes.md

   mature system should check for that and make sure that the user gets actionable error messages.

-None of these problems are unsolvable.
-They might require a decent amount of work, but it’s worth reminding yourself that the system you are starting with is less than 50 lines of code, and is doing a whole lot of things for us already.
+None of these problems is unsolvable.
+They might require a decent amount of work, but it’s worth reminding yourself that the system you are starting with is less than 50 lines of code and is doing a whole lot of things for us already.

 ## Conclusion

-Two year ago, while working on zepto, I asked myself how CLOS worked.
+Two years ago, while working on zepto, I asked myself how CLOS worked.
 Instead of looking at the source right away, however, I tried implementing my own little class system, and then compared it to CLOS.
 Of course my system ended up being orders of magnitude more primitive and clunky, but it was a fun little exercise